CarlosSantosJr/script-runner-support-tool/README.md

 *   Navigate to the **Manage Scripts** page.
 *   **Upload**: Add new `.py` scripts to the library.
 You can specify if a script requires user input or an authentication token.
 *   **Edit/Delete**: Update existing scripts or remove them from the system.
+*   **Important Note**: Currently, the upload functionality is under maintenance.
+Please manually place your `.py` files into the `scripts/` directory.
+You can still use this page to configure script requirements.

 ### Executing Scripts
 1. Select a script and a customer from the Dashboard.